 Then the suggestion was to paint everything in a 2:1 proportion.
 Such as, two thirds light and one third dark, one third land with two thirds sky or vice versa, etc.

-engaging paintings that draw the viewer's eye and hold their attention.
+This easy technique created balanced and engaging paintings that draw the viewer's eye and hold their attention.

 This strategic placement creates a sense of harmony and tension that makes our paintings more interesting and visually appealing.

-A heavy person sits on the short end of the teeter totter.
 In order to balance, the lighter person sits way out on the longer side of the teeter totter.

-In a painting we place our subject, the focal point one third of the way into the painting.
-The rest of the painting takes up the remaining two thirds of the space.
+In a painting we place our subject, (the focal point) one third of the way into the painting.

 A painting with unequal parts is more interesting and attractive to the viewers.

 The focal point draws the people in.
 Then their eyes have space to move around in the other parts of the painting.

 The viewer's eye is drawn to a centered subject, then they don't look around the rest of the painting.
 Why?

-It divides the painting in two.
 Then viewer doesn't know whether to look left of right.
 Indecision causes them to lose interest in the painting.

-It's best to place the subject in a three quarters view, not looking directly at the viewer.
-That changes the painting from being completely symmetrical and creates more interest.
+In a portrait it's best to place the subject at a three quarters view, not looking directly at the viewer.

 In our culture most of us read from left to right.
 So, an intersection on the right side is considered the ideal place for the focal point.